 - Dairy-free protein powder

-Keep in mind that processed foods, such as breaded meat and seafood, often contain dairy.
+Keep in mind that processed foods, such as breaded meat and seafood, sometimes contain dairy.
 Focus on unprocessed foods where possible and if you do opt for something processed, make sure to double-check labels.

 Foods to avoid